Haalmalki03/Documentation/documentation.md

   -   **Solution:** Ensure you have the latest system requirements and try reinstalling.
 - **Issue:** Blogs not showing.

    -   **Solution:** Check your internet connection and try restarting iBlog.
+- **Issue:** Unable to access collaboration features.
+  - **Solution:** Verify your account settings and ensure you have the necessary permissions.
+  -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0MzcwMDE2NF19
+eyJoaXN0b3J5IjpbLTQ4NjgyNTI3MywtNTQzNzAwMTY0XX0=
 -->